goldscanco/fuzzle-documentation/README.md

 #### Essential Tips

-1. Avoid using "GridSampler" if your search space is huge, as it may result in an impractical number of trials.
+1. Avoid using "BruteForce" if your search space is huge, as it may result in an impractical number of trials.
-   2Avoid using "CmaEsSampler" if you have categorical parameter(s) in your search space.

 ### objectives